 If you are visiting as a tenant, then you do not have the headache of looking after the property for a lifetime.
 Hence, rent serves many practical needs.

 How much of your income should go to rent?

 While renting a home or land, the first thing that strikes our mind is the amount to be paid.
 In case you have a stable source of income for each month, it becomes easy to identify the percentage of your income that can be spent on rent.

 You must finish the right amount of money for your rent.
-Paying more and paying less both can affect you financially.
-Moreover, if you do not have an adequate amount of income, you have to manage your rents accordingly to not lead you to any kind of debts.
+Paying more and paying less can affect you financially.
+Moreover, if you do not have an adequate amount of income, you have to manage your rents accordingly to not lead you to any kind of debt.

 Usually, people use 30% of the monthly income rule to spend on rent.
 This rule not only works for you to decide the rent but also if you are a landlord, then it will help you to identify whether the tenant will be able to pay the rent every month or not.